AleoNet/welcome/documentation/contribute/00_contribution_guidelines.md

 - [Aleo Instruction](https://developer.aleo.org/aleo) - IR that Leo language compiles into
 - [SnarkOS](./snarkos_contribute) - The operating system or blockchain node client of Aleo
 - [SnarkVM](./snarkvm_contribute) - The virtual machine that performs verifiable computation

-## How to get help
-Discord is our primary communication channel with the community.
-If you have a question that is not covered in this developer documentation, join our [Discord](https://discord.com/invite/aleo) and visit the engineering support channels for help.
-You can also join the weekly Core Devs Meeting, which is open to everyone and hosted on Discord.